 "He is not enhancing Russia's global reputation.
 He is destroying it.
-He has made her a friend to tyrants and an enemy to the oppressed, and untrusted by nations that seek to build a safer, more peaceful and prosperous world."'Friend to tyrants'
+He has made her a friend to tyrants and an enemy to the oppressed, and untrusted by nations that seek to build a safer, more peaceful and prosperous world."

 Mr McCain's article is seen as a direct response to an opinion piece by Mr Putin published on 11 September in the New York Times.

 In it, the Russian president lambasted the United States for its support for military strikes on Syria and accused it of failing to understand the complexities of the country's conflict.